angr/angr-doc/docs/debug_var.md

 Side-note:
 For string type you can use `.string` instead of `.mem` to resolve it.
 For struct type you can resolve its member by `.member("member_name")`.
+For array type you can use .array(index) to access the element in array.

 # Variable visibility
 If you have many variable with the same name but in different scope, calling `state.dvars['var_name']` would resolve the variable with the nearest scope.